Clock pendulum components description

 How to install

 The top hook installation is by friction only.
 Bend the tabs over and use a punch and a hammer to secure it to the wood stick.
 Another way is to drill starter holes into the top hook and secure with screws or nails.

 Clock Pendulum Suspension-Springs Assortment

-Clock Pendulum Suspension-Springs Assortment is the lazy way of getting the suspension needed for the clock.
+Clock Pendulum Suspension-Springs Assortment is the lazy way of getting the suspension that you need for the clock.
 By and large, suspension spring A is the most common style suspension spring.
 Of course, it is most likely the one by default.
 If the old suspension spring looks similar to this one then it is right.

 Suspension Spring SizesAs a general rule of thumb, small mantle clocks take suspension A1, wall clocks and small grandmother units will take suspension A2.
 The A3 size is for grandfather clock units with a larger pendulum bob diameter.